Diane Roberts

 Diane Roberts is an American author, columnist, essayist, radio commentator, reviewer and professor.
-She is the author of three books and a documentary-maker for the BBC.
+She is the author of four books and a documentary-maker for the BBC.

 Early life, family and education

 An eighth-generation Floridian whose family has lived in Florida since 1799, Roberts is related to numerous famous Floridians, including Florida's 19th governor Napoleon Bonaparte Broward, and L. Clayton Roberts who was director of Florida's Division of Elections during the 2000 US presidential election.

 Roberts attended Brasenose College, Oxford as a Marshall Scholar.

 Career

 Roberts has been a commentator at NPR, a member of the Tampa Bay Times editorial board, and a journalist for The New York Times, The Guardian, The Washington Post, the Atlanta Journal-Constitution, the Florida Phoenix, and the Orlando Sentinel.

 Roberts is professor of literature and writing at Florida State University and a visiting fellow in creative writing at the University of Northumbria in England, specializing in Southern United States culture.